 Wrongful termination is firing an employee for an illegal reason.
 It may be a breach of contract or a violation of federal anti-discrimination laws.
 If you have been wrongfully terminated, contact Florin Gray Bouzas Owens, LLC as soon as possible.
-Our Tampa Bay, Florida employment lawyers are dedicated advocates for our clients.
+Our Tampa employment lawyer is a dedicated advocate for our clients.

 Our attorneys have more than 100 years of experience successfully handling employment matters.
 We take a hands-on approach to the cases we handle to ensure you receive the high-quality representation you deserve.
 We are selective in representing clients, so we can maintain a smaller caseload and give each of our clients the respect and attention he or she deserves.